 Chemotherapy and targeted therapies

-Clinical trials are studying new drugs to treat WM, as well as ways to use drugs already known to be effective by combining them in new ways, using different doses, or different sequences of drugs, one after another.
+Clinical trials are studying many new drugs to treat WM, as well as ways to use drugs already known to be effective by combining them in new ways, using different doses, or different sequences of drugs, one after another.

 - mTOR inhibitors, such as everolimus (Afinitor) and temsirolimus (Torisel)